 - propelling a wheelchair on flat and inclined surfaces

 2. Use Tenodesis

 Tenodesis is an adaptive technique that C6 spinal cord injury patients can learn to grasp and release objects.
 It does not require any active movement of the hands, but rather a calculated flexion of the wrist.

-C6 spinal cord injury patients can use tenodesis to pick up objects and perform activities of daily living like brushing their teeth on their own.
-It’s a compensation technique that is particularly helpful for people with complete C6 SCI because they have no control over their hands.
+C6 spinal cord injury patients can use tenodesis to pick up objects and perform activities of daily living like brushing their teeth.
+It’s a compensatory technique that allows people with complete C6 SCIs perform grasp and release activites.

 3. Wear Orthotic Devices

 Orthotic devices like braces, casts, and splints can help promote proper form and musculoskeletal alignment after a C6 spinal cord injury.